-On July 31, 2023, MamaMancini's Holdings, Inc. filed an amendment to the Articles of Incorporation with the Secretary of State of the State of Nevada to change the Company's name from "MamaMancini's Holdings, Inc." to "Mama's Creations, Inc." (the "Name Change").
-The Name Change, which was approved by the Company's stockholders at its annual meeting on July 31, 2023, did not alter the voting powers or relative rights of the Company Common Stock, reflects the evolution of the Company from its origins as a home style, old world Italian food company to a broader provider of all-natural specialty prepared refrigerated foods for sale in retailers around the country.
+On July 31, 2023, MamaMancini's Holdings, Inc. the Company filed an amendment to the Articles of Incorporation with the Secretary of State of the State of Nevada to change the Company's name from "MamaMancini's Holdings, Inc." to "Mama's Creations, Inc." (the "Name Change").
+The Name Change, which was approved by the Company's stockholders at its annual meeting on July 31, 2023, did not alter the voting powers or relative rights of the Company Common Stock, reflects the evolution of the Company from its origins as a home style, old world old-world Italian food company to a broader provider of "one stop shop" including all-natural specialty prepared refrigerated foods for sale in retailers around the country.
 On July 31, 2023, the Company also amended and restated its Amended and Restated Bylaws, solely to reflect the name change (as amended, the "Second Amended and Restated Bylaws").